GOOD 2025

 A proposal serves two purposes: 1) convince the Program Committee to accept your proposal, and 2) act as the description of the talk/tutorial on the schedule.
 If accepted, you will have the opportunity to further edit and clarify the proposal ahead of the schedule’s publication.

-There are two parts to a proposal:
+There are Three parts to a proposal:

-Abstract: The abstract tells attendees what the talk/tutorial is about.
+Abstract: [800 characters limit] The abstract tells attendees what the talk/tutorial is about.
 It should answer all of the above questions, but it should remain short and to-the-point.
 This is your chance to pitch attendees on watching your talk/tutorial.
 If you are submitting a tutorial proposal, the abstract should also specify the requirements for participating and how materials will be distributed (e.g. Github repo, links, etc).
 If your materials are already hosted publicly somewhere, you can include the link.

-Description: The description expands on the abstract and provides background and additional details about your talk/tutorial.
+Description: [2,500 characters limit] The description expands on the abstract and provides background and additional details about your talk/tutorial.
 It is often helpful for talk descriptions to include an outline of the talk/tutorial.
 The Program Committee reads each description carefully to determine if a talk/tutorial is a good fit.
 This is your chance to pitch the Program Committee on accepting your talk/tutorial.
 The Program Committee does occasionally ask for more information after proposals have been submitted, but it’s better to include relevant details up front and try to anticipate what questions the Committee will have after reading your proposal.
 For example, if you think the Committee may think you’re trying to cover too much ground, an outline with time estimates could help alleviate that concern.

 Additional Talk/Tutorial Proposal Suggestions